Hipo/django-sloop/README.md

 ![Sloop](/docs/img/splash.jpg?raw=true "Django-Sloop")

-Django Sloop is the fastest & most reliable RESTful push notification service so far.
-This package contains some tools that will ease the implementation of sloop into django projects.
+This package contains some tools that will ease the implementation of push notifications using AWS SNS and other backends into django projects.

 # Django-Sloop